 - Preheat the oven to 400°F.

-- Cream the butter, ¾ cup sugar and egg together with a mixer for 2 minutes.
-Sift the flour, cream of tartar, baking soda and salt together in separate medium bowl.
+- Cream the butter, 3/4 cup sugar and egg together with a mixer for 2 minutes.
+Sift the flour, baking powder, 1 teaspoon cinnamon and the salt together in separate medium bowl.

 - Add the flour mixture to the butter mixture and continue mixing for 1 more minute, or until the ingredients are incorporated.

-- Mix the 2 tablespoons of sugar with the cinnamon in a small bowl.
+- Mix the 2 tablespoons of sugar with the remaining 1 teaspoon of cinnamon in a small bowl.
 Roll the cookie dough into 1-1/2" balls, then coat them in the cinnamon sugar mixture.
 Place them on an ungreased baking sheet about 2" apart.